Hire Us

 • Average Revenue Per User (ARPU).
 The average amount of money generated by a customer during a set period of time.
 Unlike LTV, which tracks total revenue generated by a customer throughout their entire relationship with the brand, ARPU tracks how much revenue they generated over the course of a month, a year, etc.

 We should mention that to dive deeper into the meaning behind your metrics, you should consult a host of other dashboards.
-Some examples of these might include SEO analytics dashboards, social media dashboards, paid ads dashboards, or product revenue report dashboards.
+Some examples of these might include client-focused SEO reporting and analytics dashboards, social media dashboards, paid ads dashboards, or product revenue report dashboards.

 Custom dashboard vs using a template